 - Scholarships for young band members graduating from high school and headed toward higher education, even if they're not pursuing a musical degree.

-Michael is an Elementary Band and Orchestra director for Centennial School District, where he also serves as an assistant director of the William Tennent High School Marching Panther Band.
+Michael is an Elementary Band and Orchestra director for Centennial School District, where he also served as an assistant director of the William Tennent High School Marching Panther Band.

 Marvin Feld, Former Director